 Sometimes we’ll face challenges with our brand and need to vent.
-Having a journal will help you express your emotions and remove the extra weight off of your shoulders.
+Having a journal will help you express your emotions in a safe space.

-Taking time to journal is a way for you to relax and release anything that has been bothering you.
-You can also write down affirmations, things you’re grateful for, and the goals you want to reach.
+Journaling can help you to relax and release anything that has been bothering you.
+You can also write down positive affirmations, things you’re grateful for, and the goals you want to achieve.